Ki11erRabbit/Cocoa/spec/mod.md

  fields: [FieldInfo],
 }
 ```
-#### Interface Table
+#### Trait Table
-The interface table is as follows in binary:
+The trait table is as follows in binary:
 ```
-InterfaceTable {
+TraitTable {
  length: u64,
  table: [Interface],
 }
 ```
-where Interface is defined as
+where Trait is defined as
 ```
-Interface {
+Trait {
  name: u64,
  parentNameCount: u64,
  parentNames: [u64],